GMOD/Apollo3/packages/website/docs/getting-started/deployment/02-deployment-examples/01-docker-compose.md

 We are now ready to access Apollo.
 Open a web browser and got the URL you entered in the `apollo.env` file above.
 You should see a JBrowse instance with a prompt to log in as a guest.
-You should see a view with an assembly selector, but there aren't any assemblies yet, so there's not much we can do for now.
+You should see a view with an assembly selector, but there aren't any assemblies yet.
+You're now ready to head over to our [Admin guide](../../../category/admin) to learn how to load data into Apollo.